Suprapubic aspiration

 Suprapubic aspiration is a medical procedure used to collect a urine sample.
 It involves putting a needle through the skin just above the pubic bone into the urinary bladder.
 It is typically used as a method to collect urine for urine culture in patients less than 2 years of age but has also been used in elderly patients with success.

 Indications

 In infants or young children with fever, laboratory analysis of the child's urine is needed to diagnose urinary tract infection.
 Children often are asymptomatic other than fever, or cannot describe the typical symptoms of pain or burning with urination.
 In children that cannot urinate on command, transurethral bladder catheterization is most often used.
 However, this method has high rates of sample contamination.
 Suprapubic aspiration has the lowest rates of contamination, but is often viewed as too invasive by practitioners and parents.
 In some children, urethral catheterization is not appropriate.
-In uncircumcised boys with tight phimosis or girls with labial adhesions, suprapubic aspiration is safe, fast, and likely to yield an uncontaminated urine specimen.
+In uncircumcised boys with tight phimosis or girls with labial adhesions or edema, suprapubic aspiration is safe, fast, and likely to yield an uncontaminated urine specimen.

 Since suprapubic aspiration is more invasive than transurethral catheterization, some medical professionals use suprapubic aspiration after a urine sample obtained with transurethral catheterization shows bacterial growth and there is concern for contamination.